What to Do If You Get Scammed Online Shopping: Recovery, Disputes and Reporting:

 Open a dispute

-Go to Resolution Centre → Report a Problem → select the transaction
+Go to Resolution Centre, Report a Problem, then select the transaction.

 Communicate with seller